 The Outpost is close to the spectacular Lanner Gorge, where the red sandstone cliffs are an important nesting habitat.
-The river valleys are rich in plant life, including baobab, fever trees, ana trees and sycamore figs. Morning walks are accessed by game viewing vehicle, with a contrasting choice of destinations that range from walking barefoot in the Luvuvhu to exploring the open understory of the fever tree forests in the floodplain, and wildlife spotting at some of the areas many sodic pans.
+The river valleys are rich in plant life, including baobab, fever trees, ana trees and sycamore figs. During a stay at The Outpost, it's possible to choose a walk in place of a game drive.
+The walks are accessed by game viewing vehicle, with a contrasting choice of destinations that range from walking barefoot in the Luvuvhu to exploring the open understory of the fever tree forests in the floodplain, and wildlife spotting at some of the areas many sodic pans.

 Rare Earth also offer a smaller four-unit lodge in the same area, ideal for booking exclusively for family and friends.
 Pel's Post has the same high level of comfort and ecologically friendly design, and guided walks are are recommended part of the experience.